hope205/linkedin_scraper/article.md

 ```

-Now that we have the job postings, the next step is to scrape the details on them.
+Now that we have the job listings, the next step is to scrape their details.

 We'II extract each job’s title, company's name, time of posting and the link to the job post.
 Open your dev tools to extract each element Xpath.